The Monadic Grzegorczyk Logic: Introduction

 Using predicate Kripke frames, Ono and Suzuki \cite{onoszk} developed a semantic criterion to determine when a given monadic intuitionistic logic axiomatizes the monadic fragment of a given predicate intuitionistic logic.
 This was further generalized by Suzuki \cite{szk} to Kripke bundles.
 We generalize this criterion to the setting of monadic modal logics (see \Cref{translation}).
 Among other things, this yields that \textbf{MS4} is the monadic fragment of \textbf{QS4}, and likewise that \textbf{MGrz} is the monadic fragment of \textbf{QGrz} (see \cite{FS,esa}, but note that full proofs were not given in these papers).
-The latter we do by establishing that \textbf{MGrz} has the finite model property (fmp for short), which is our main result.
-As a consequence, we obtain that the monadic fragment of \textbf{QGrz} is Kripke bundle complete, in spite of the fact that \textbf{QGrz} is not.
+The latter we do by establishing that \textbf{MGrz} has the fmp, which is our main result and resolves in the positive the issue of completeness of $\textbf{MGrz}$ (see \cite{esa}).
+This result, in conjunction with our semantic criterion in \Cref{translation}, shows that the monadic fragment of $\textbf{QGrz}$ is Kripke bundle complete, in spite of the fact that the full predicate logic $\textbf{QGrz}$ is not.

 To establish our main result, we use a modified form of selective filtration---a standard technique in modal logic for proving completeness and decidability.
 For instance, selective filtration can be used to show that \textbf{GL} and \textbf{Grz} have the fmp (see, e.g., \cite[pp.~150--152]{CZ}).
 Our approach combines the methods of \cite{Grefe} and \cite{GBm}.
 More specifically, the selection method in \cite{Grefe} was used to show that Fischer Servi's intuitionistic modal logic has the fmp (see also \cite[Thm.~10.19]{mdim}).
 This method hinges on the existence of certain maximal points, which are selected in the construction.
-In \cite{GBm}, this method was refined to prove that the logics $\textbf{M}^+\textbf{IPC}$ and $\textbf{M}^+\textbf{Grz}$ have the fmp.
+In \cite{GBm}, this method was refined to prove that the logics $\textbf{M}^+\textbf{IPC}$ and $\textbf{M}^+\textbf{Grz}$ have the fmp (see \Cref{conclusion} for relevant definitions).
 The importance of these logics stems from the fact that they embed faithfully into \textbf{MGL} \cite{GBm}, which admits a provability interpretation by Japaridze's theorem \cite{japaridze88,japaridze}.